fbpx

 Kelly and Rand Harbert remember meeting John on their own family visits with their son Ross.
 Ross in his 20s and John in his 50s were classmates and became very close.
 The Harberts credit John with changing Ross’s life.

 “John has no idea how many lives he’s touched,” said Kelly Harbert.
 “Many Sundays, sitting anywhere we could find space at No Longer Bound, laughing and sharing, we were all reminded through John’s stories about what’s important in life and what’s just a distraction.
 He has a way of seeing into the heart of a matter and the heart of people.
-He’s so deeply loved by many people, including our family.”
+And he’s so deeply loved by many people, including our family.”

 A New Era